Angiomas: Red Flag or Benign Skin Growth?

 • excision (the angioma is physically removed from the skin)

 Recovery time is typically minimal.
-However, if you opt for the excision, you need to give the skin time to heal over.
+However, if you opt for the cherry angioma excision, you need to give the skin time to heal over.

 When to see a Dermatologist

-In most cases, cherry angiomas are harmless and are often addressed quickly with laser therapy.
+In most cases, laser removal for cherry angiomas is a quick solution for this harmless condition.
 If yours starts to bleed regularly, change color and/shape, this may be a sign that a deeper problem is starting to take hold.
 In some cases, it could signify a deeper underlying problem.
-It could also mean nothing, but you should make an appointment with a medical dermatologist.
+It could also mean nothing, but you should make an appointment with a medical dermatologist in the tri-state area.

 At Advanced Dermatology, our dermatologists are some of the most experienced medical practitioners in the industry, and have been treating conditions like angiomas in the New York and New Jersey area for over three decades.
 If you have any concerns over this condition, we encourage you to call us and schedule an appointment today at one of our locations in NYC, Long Island, and NYC.
 As industry leaders, we strive to provide our patients with the best healthcare possible, using the most up-to-date knowledge and technologies.